 When is the application deadline?

-Full-time students who are interested in beginning the program in the fall are encouraged to submit their completed application packet by March 30th because early acceptance to the program increases the probability of the student receiving a graduate assistantship.
+Full-time students who are interested in beginning the program in the fall are encouraged to submit their completed application packet by March 30th.
+Early acceptance to the program increases the possibility of the student receiving a graduate assistantship.
 Please see MAIOP financial aid information for financial aid deadlines.
 Applicants who apply later in the spring will still be considered for fall admission and may still apply for graduate assistantships.
 Please note that International Applicants have different application deadlines.